Cloud Disaster Recovery: Designing for Resilience

 Key Takeaways

-In conclusion, cloud disaster recovery strategies are insurance for your business — the cost of implementation is always less than the cost of extended downtime.
-Choose your DR strategy based on business criticality, test it regularly, and automate failover wherever possible.
-Start with pilot light for most workloads and upgrade to warm standby or multi-active for your most critical systems.
+In conclusion, cloud disaster recovery strategies are insurance for your business — the cost of implementation is almost always less than the cost of extended downtime.
+Choose your pattern based on business criticality, validate the data layer’s real replication behavior, test failover regularly, and automate it wherever possible.
+Start with pilot light for most workloads and upgrade to warm standby or multi-active only for the systems where minutes of downtime carry real consequences.